antiboredom/internet-as-form/README.md

 ### Weekly assignments
 Each week we will cover a different online "form" and you'll be expected to produce a project that makes use of that form.
-Because the turn-around is fast, I do not expect the assignments to be perfectly executed, but I do expect them to be perfectly conceived.
+Because the turn-around is fast, I do not expect the assignments to be perfectly executed, but I do expect them to be brave,  highly experimental and thoughtfully conceived.

 For each assignment you will need to provide:
 * Documentation of the work.
 * 100 to 250 words describing the piece and placing it within a larger context.

 **TIPS:** Each genre of internet thing we cover will have unique affordances, capacities and constraints.
 When thinking about how to complete an assignment, consider the form: what can this form ***do*** that other forms cannot?
 What does it allow you to do?
 How does it work?
 How can you draw out its innate qualities, or, how can you break them?
+Consider the mode of distribution that the form permits, and what modes of feedback exist around it.
+How does the audience interact with the work?
+For example, shares, likes, comments, downloads, etc. Also consider the culture of the platform - ie YouTube culture is different than Vimeo culture.

 ### Final project